molmicdx/mtb-pipeline/README.md

 3. Debug run: `scons --debug=explain`

-4. Variant callers included in the current pipeline: GATK HaplotypeCaller, bcftools, FreeBayes, DiscoSnp, DeepVariant, VarDict, Lancet.
+4. Variant callers included in the current pipeline: GATK HaplotypeCaller, bcftools, FreeBayes, DiscoSnp, DeepVariant, VarDict, Lancet, and Octopus.

 5. A minimal reference genome is provided for testing in `data/H37Rv-small.fa`.